bparanj/crystal/electronics/design/solid-state.md

+PENDING

+- Explain the history of electronics to understand the term solid state.
+What was electronics like before solid state was used?
+- Functions: switching, amplifying and controlling electrical signals
+- What does controlling electrical signals mean?

 ### 1. **Child:**

 Imagine a toy that has no moving parts inside, but it can still do cool things like make lights turn on or play sounds when you press a button.
 A solid-state device is like that toy—it does things with electricity, but without any parts moving around inside.